 The nations decades of commercial nuclear power production and nuclear weapons production have resulted in growing inventories of spent nuclear fuel and other high-level nuclear waste.
 This highly radioactive waste is currently stored at sites in 35 states because no repository has been developed for the permanent disposal of this waste.

-Commercial nuclear power production in the U.S. has resulted in nearly 70,000 metric tons of spent nuclear fuelfuel that is used and removed from nuclear reactorsand the inventory is increasing by about 2,000 metric tons per year.
+Commercial nuclear power production in the U.S. has resulted in over 70,000 metric tons of spent nuclear fuel—fuel that is used and removed from nuclear reactors—and the inventory is increasing by about 2,000 metric tons per year.
 In addition, nuclear weapons production and other defense-related activities have resulted in about 13,000 metric tons of spent nuclear fuel and other high-level nuclear waste.
 This high-level waste is extremely radioactive and needs to be isolated and shielded to protect human health and the environment.
 It is currently being stored primarily at sites where it was generated.
-After spending decades and billions of dollars to research potential sites for a permanent disposal site, including at the Yucca Mountain site in Nevada, the nation remains without a repository and the future prospects are unclear.
+After spending decades and billions of dollars to research potential sites for a permanent disposal site, including at the Yucca Mountain site in Nevada, the nation remains without a repository for disposal and future prospects are unclear.

-Two federal agenciesthe Nuclear Regulatory Commission (NRC) and the Department of Energy (DOE)are primarily responsible for the regulation and disposal of the nations spent nuclear fuel.
-NRC regulates the construction and operation of commercial nuclear power plants and spent fuel repositories, as well as the storage and transportation of spent fuel.
-DOE is charged with investigating sites for a federal geologic repository to dispose of spent nuclear fuel and high-level nuclear waste from commercial nuclear power plants and some defense activities under the Nuclear Waste Policy Act of 1982, as amended.
+Two federal agencies—the Nuclear Regulatory Commission (NRC) and the Department of Energy (DOE)—are primarily responsible for the regulation and disposal of the nation’s spent nuclear fuel.
+NRC regulates the construction and operation of commercial nuclear power plants and spent fuel disposal facilities, as well as the storage and transportation of spent fuel.
+DOE is charged with investigating sites for a federal geologic disposal site for spent nuclear fuel and high-level nuclear waste from commercial nuclear power plants and some defense activities under the Nuclear Waste Policy Act of 1982, as amended.
 In January 2013, DOE proposed that a new waste management organization should be created and, using a phased, adaptive, consent-based approach, should site, license, construct and operate a pilot interim storage facility for spent fuel by 2021, a full-scale interim storage facility by 2025, and a permanent disposal facility by 2048.

-Selecting and developing a site for a permanent repository and moving the waste to the site will be challenging for a number of reasons, including the following:
+Selecting and developing sites for interim storage and permanent disposal and moving the waste to those sites will be challenging for a number of reasons, including the following:

-- Researching, planning, and constructing a permanent disposal facility is a costly and complex project which could take from 15 to 40 years before a facility is ready to begin accepting spent fuel and once the facility is available, it will take several more decades to ship spent fuel to it.
+- Researching, planning, and constructing a permanent disposal facility is a costly and complex project which could take from 15 to 40 years before a facility is ready to begin accepting spent fuel and once the facility is available.
+It will take several more decades to ship spent fuel to it.
 Shipping spent fuel to interim storage sites is no less complex than to a disposal facility and could result in shipping the spent fuel twice—first to the interim storage facility and second to the permanent facility.
 In both interim storage and permanent disposal scenarios, the shipping campaign is likely to take decades.

 - Prolonging interim storage of spent nuclear fuel at reactor sites could have financial and other impacts.
-For example, the federal government bears part of the storage costs as a result of industry lawsuits over DOEs failure to take custody of commercial spent nuclear fuel in 1998, as required.
+For example, the federal government bears part of the storage costs as a result of industry lawsuits over DOE’s failure to take custody of commercial spent nuclear fuel in 1998, as required.
 In December 2013, DOE reported that the federal government has paid industry about $3.7 billion in damages and has projected future liabilities at about $21.4 billion.

-- Social and political opposition to a permanent repository, not technical issues, is the key obstacle to selecting a site and building a facility.
+- Social and political opposition to interim storage and permanent disposal sites, not technical issues, is the key obstacle to selecting a site and building a facility.
 States are likely to be leery of hosting interim storage sites until a permanent disposal facility has been sited.
 Important tools for overcoming such opposition include transparency, economic incentives, and education.
 A successful waste management strategy will need consistent policy, funding, and leadership, especially since the process will likely take decades.